Student Sourced Industry Placements

 When searching for your own industry placement, it is important that you spend some time creating a targeted approach though identifying industries, companies, projects, and contacts of interest.
 This will assist you in being clear about what it is that you are looking for and additionally, will help you to build knowledge of possible careers in your discipline area.

 When contacting industry professionals, remember that you will make a strong first impression if you are well informed and clear about what it is you are hoping to achieve while undertaking a placement.

 Get yourself industry ready

 When searching for a placement, the first and most important task is to ensure you are ready to present yourself to industry.
-The Student Sourced Checklist provides step by step instructions on how to prepare yourself for industry, identify a potential host and a find a placement opportunity.
+The Student Sourced Checklist provides step by step instructions detailing how to prepare yourself for industry, identify a potential host and how to find a placement opportunity.